dwighthouse/onfontready/README.md

 There are many other patterns possible.
 For example:

-* Cookies or localStorage APIs can be used to optimize for second load.
+* localStorage APIs can be used to optimize for second load.
 * Emulate font loading behavior of other browsers.
 * FOUT flickering can be prevented on first load.
 * Generic font family support can be detected.